msscsh/brawlstars-crawler/README.md

     PLAYERCELLS=A:Z
 ```

-Create the following environment variables on the host(Use your own API Key and Club tag values)
+Create the following environment variables on the host(Use your own values)

 ```
     export CLUBTAG=999999999